Operating System - What Causes Deadlock

 Mutual exclusion

-At a time only one process can use the resources.
-For that keep at least one resource is in nonsharable mode.
+At a time only one process can use a resource.
 If the another process request that resource, then the requesting process must wait until the resource has been released.

 Hold and Wait